VKhUTEMAS: the Revolutionary School of Architectural Teaching

 The year 1918 witnessed the reorganisation of the entire system of art education in Russia by the new NARKOMPROS - Peoples Commissariat for Education.
 The Free Governmental Artistic Workshops (Svobodnye Gosudarstvennye Khudozhestvennye Masterskie – SGKhM) were set up in several Russian cities, including Moscow and Leningrad, with the participation of several leading artists.
 In 1920 two of these were amalgamated into a new school, VKhUTEMAS – Higher State Artistic and Technical Workshops (Vysshie Gosudarstvennye Khudozhestvenno-Tekhnicheskye Masterskie), by a state decree signed by Lenin.
 The first point of the decree stated the aims of VKhUTEMAS quite explicitly; ‘is a specialised educational institution for advanced artistic and technical training, created to produce highly qualified artist-practitioners for modern industry, as well as instructors and directors of professional and technical education.’

 The history of VKhUTEMAS was closely linked with that of the Bauhaus in Germany (1919-1931).
-The two schools conducted student visits and exhibitions, exchanged ideas through publications and shared foundational values which where disseminated by the key avant-garde protagonists, in particular, Kandinskii and Lissitzkii.
+The two schools conducted student visits and exhibitions exchanged ideas through publications and shared foundational values that were disseminated by the key avant-garde protagonists, in particular, Kandinskii and Lissitzkii.
 While both schools aimed for a new unity of art and technology, VKhUTEMAS aimed to create the proletarian version of that unity, eventually resulting in an ideological gap.
 Like the Bauhaus, VKhUTEMAS was an interdisciplinary school that consisted of both art and industrial departments and it also had a well-developed preliminary course.
-However the Bauhaus did not teach architecture for its first eight years and the schools also differed greatly in size due to different educational reforms.
+However, the Bauhaus did not teach architecture for its first eight years and the schools also differed greatly in size due to different educational reforms.

 In 1920 the Constructivist artist Rodchenko began teaching the course Graphics where he experimented with articulating the distinct perceptual qualities of elemental forms.
 The course was designed around a set of compositional constraints and simple sequential operations, using basic geometric figures, such as circles, triangles, and squares.